rikosintie/Ubuntu4NetworkEngineers/docs/Log_tools.md

 The repository is located here: [tailspin](https://github.com/bensadeh/tailspin).
 Tailspin is installed using `brew install tailspin`.
 There are instructions for tailspin on the README page at the repo.

 A second tool, spacer, is very useful with tspin.
-The spacer repository is located [here](https://github.com/samwho/spacer). `spacer` is a simple CLI tool to insert spacers when command output stops.
+The spacer repository is located at [spacer](https://github.com/samwho/spacer). `spacer` is a simple CLI tool to insert spacers when command output stops.

 If you're the type of person that habitually presses enter a few times in your log tail to know where the last request ended and the new one begins, this tool is for you!